CHAPTER 5: Rethinking Early Childhood Education

 Attracting and Retaining Good Educators is a Public Policy Challenge

-Preschool is a time of critical learning and skilled ECE professionals are crucial to supporting children’s cognitive, social and emotional growth during these years.
-Higher levels of education for educators who interact with children would lead to higher pay, help to professionalize workforce and ultimately lead to better quality applicants.
+Higher levels of education for educators who interact with children would lead to higher pay, help to professionalize the workforce, and ultimately lead to better quality applicants.

 The Case for Universal Early Childhood Education

 When it comes to early education, quality and access are equally important.
-Current piecemeal solutions such as part day programs and wage and operating subsidies are simply not working.
-When it comes to GDP spending on early learning, Canada ranks in the bottom third among its OECD counterparts (need to link to a sidebar or chart of where Canada currently ranks).
+Current piecemeal solutions such as part-day programs and wage and operating subsidies are simply not working.
+When it comes to GDP spending on early learning, Canada ranks in the bottom third among its OECD counterparts.
 Central to any innovation is rethinking child care as a ‘babysitting’ service for working parents to a child-centred system that is formally connected to public education and available to all.